mgarces/marco_garces_cc/index.md

 On the last few years I became an expert on RedHat's technologies, and developed a love affair with sysmonitoring OpenSource systems like Nagios/Icinga.
 I also have a growing appetite for clustering and distributed computing, and high-availability technologies.

-Worked for the last four years in the banking industry in Mozambique, and I'm currently starting an amazing adventure as a Senior Cloud Support Engineer at Amazon Web Services[^2] in Cape Town/South Africa.
+Worked for the last four years in the banking industry in Mozambique, and I'm currently starting an amazing adventure as a Senior Cloud Support Engineer at [AWS](https://aws.amazon.com/)[^2] in Cape Town/South Africa.

 ### SSH pub_key
 <blockquote><dont-break-out>